Penelope 25 Penelope 25

 Edition workshop at the Academy of Music / University of Zagreb in April 2024

 For the edition of Penelope, over 600 pages of manuscript had to be transcribed, compared with the other contemporary sources and prepared for practical use.
 The edition was produced collaboratively by 22 students and professors at GMPU Klagenfurt and the Academy of Music / University of Zagreb.
 In April 2024, a workshop with Ramona Hocker took place in Zagreb as part of an Erasmus+ staff exchange programme.
-After an insight into the work and its contexts as well as an introduction into the sources, the notation as well as philological and technical basics, the students were invited to experience for themselves how the materials were created in the 18th century by copying with quill and ink. –
+After an insight into the work and its contexts as well as an introduction into the sources, the notation as well as philological and technical basics, the students were invited to experience for themselves how the materials were created in the 18th century by copying with quill and ink.
+After this short journey back in time, the editing work on the Penelope began – thanks to the Zagreb team, the edition grew by four more numbers in just two days.

 A detailed report has been published on the GMPU news platform Notes.